-VEHICLE IDENTIFICATION NUMBER
+VEHICLE IDENTIFICATION NUMBERS

-Record your ATV's identification numbers in the spaces provided, Remove the spare key and store in a safe place.
-Your key can be duplicated only by mating key blank with one of your existing keys.
-So if both keys are lost, the complete lock kits have to be replaced.
+Record your ATV's identification numbers in the spaces provided.
+Remove the spare key and store in a safe place.
+Your key can be duplicated only by mating a key blank with one of your existing keys.
+So if both keys are lost, the complete lock assembly must be replaced.

-CF400AU Vehicle identification number:

-CF400AU-L Vehicle identification number:
+1 Vehicle identification number:

-Vehicle model number:
+2 Vehicle model number:

-Engine serial number:
+3 Engine serial number:

 Failure to heed the warnings contained in this manual can result in serious injury or death.
 An ATV is not a toy and can be hazardous to operate.
 This vehicle handles differently from other vehicles, such as motorcycles and cars.
-A collision or rollover can occur quickly, even during routine manneuvers, like turning, or over obstacles, if you fail to take proper precautions.
+A collision or rollover can occur quickly, even during routine manneuvers like turning, or driving over obstacles, if you fail to take proper precautions.

 Read this owner's manual.
-Understand all safety warnings, precautions and operating procedures before operating an ATV.
+Understand all safety warnings, precautions and operating procedures before operating this ATV.